mr-manuel/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 **🚨 NOTE:** If you haven't made a backup yet, this is your last chance to do so.
 Refer to the [backup instructions](#backup-data).

-#### Repeat this step for every ZFS partition
+#### Repeat the following step for every ZFS partition

-Start with partition 3 of the first disk `sda3`, proceed with partition 3 of the second disk `sdb3`, etc.
+Start with partition 3 of the first disk `sda3`/`nvme0n1p3`, proceed with partition 3 of the second disk `sdb3`/`nvme1n1p3`, etc.

-Take the `sda3` offline in the ZFS pool (if you don't know where this ID came from, see the instructions above):
+Take the `sda3`/`nvme0n1p3` offline in the ZFS pool (if you don't know where this ID came from, see the instructions above):

 ```bash
 zpool offline rpool ata-KINGSTON_SEDC600M960G_50026B7686E0B385-part3